galexo/demoSecOPERA/demoCScout/demoCScout.md

   - identify header files that don't need to be included, and
   - **create call graphs spanning both C functions and function-like macros**

+## Installation

+   1. Clone the source code from GitHub (https://github.com/dspinellis/cscout)
+   2. Enter the CScout directory with cd cscout
+   3. Run `make`
+   4. Run `make test` (optional, but highly recommended)
+   5. Run `sudo make install`.
+If you want the installation to use a different directory hierarchy than the default `/usr/local`
+    , you can specify this on the command line with the `INSTALL_PREFIX variable`.
+For example, you run `make install INSTALL_PREFIX=/home/mydir` to install CScout under your home directory or `sudo make install INSTALL_PREFIX=/usr` to install CScout under /usr.

+By default the installation will create in /usr/local/include/cscout headers corresponding to a generic standard C compilation and to your host's specific configuration.
+If you want to process programs based on other host configurations you can modify these files or create a local version of the files in your home or the project's current directory.

 ## Workflow

 ![image](https://github.com/rafailagln/demoSecOPERA/assets/61935258/121e3788-2672-4920-8103-6fee3a41dcc2)